Filament

 Tap Save to apply your changes, or Cancel to discard them.

-Section titled “Syncing with OrcaSlicer 2.3.2+”When you edit spool info in HelixScreen — on any supported filament system (AD5X IFS, Snapmaker U1, ACE, CFS) — that information is saved to your printer in the standard location OrcaSlicer 2.3.2 and later reads automatically.
-Open OrcaSlicer after editing and your slot’s vendor, material, color, and Spoolman link show up in the filament panel with no extra setup.
+Section titled “Syncing with OrcaSlicer (2.3.2 and later, including 2.4.0)”When you edit spool info in HelixScreen — on any supported filament system (AD5X IFS, Snapmaker U1, ACE, CFS) — that information is saved to your printer in the standard location OrcaSlicer 2.3.2 and later reads automatically.
+Open OrcaSlicer after editing and your slot’s vendor, material, color, and temperatures show up in the filament panel with no extra setup.

-AFC (Box Turtle) and Happy Hare work the same way automatically — their Klipper plugins write the same records on their own, so your lane assignments also flow through to OrcaSlicer with nothing to configure.
+AFC (Box Turtle) and Happy Hare work the same way automatically — your lane assignments flow through to OrcaSlicer with nothing to configure.

 Requirements: OrcaSlicer 2.3.2 or newer, connected to the same printer’s Moonraker.
 Nothing to enable on the HelixScreen side — it’s automatic.